AnyLog-co/documentation/training/Session II (Deployment).md

 ## Get the Docker credentials and the AnyLog license key
-If you do not have Docker credentials, or an AnyLog license key please contact us at [info@anylog.co](mailto:info@anylog.co)
+If you do not have Docker credentials, or an AnyLog license key please contact us at [info@anylog.co](mailto:info@anylog.co) or get a license key dynamically from [AnyLog Download Page](https://anylog.co/download-anylog/).

 ## Deploy an AnyLog Instance on each node